Juraci/frequently-needed-arguments-about-software-quality/README.md

 Read more:
 - [BDD is not about testing](https://speakerdeck.com/tastapod/bdd-is-not-about-testing)

-## TDD is not for unit testing only
+## TDD goal is not to create unit tests

 TDD and Unit testing are [orthogonal](https://en.wikipedia.org/wiki/Orthogonality_(programming)) concepts.

+Although it is common to use TDD to drive the design of small pieces of behavior, TDD is not only for this level of granularity.

-TDD is all about *when* you are testing not *what*.
-So one can TDD at any level of granularity, for instance:
+One can apply TDD at any level of granularity, for instance:
  - in the acceptance level
  - in the integration level or
  - in the unit level

-Unit tests are all about the *what*, which is the smallest unit of behavior that you care about.
+Unit testing is a somewhat vague concept that usually refers to testing the smallest piece of behavior that you care about.
+You can write unit tests before you write the code for it to pass, while you write the code or after.

-Although it is common to use TDD to drive the design of small pieces of behavior, TDD is not only for this level of granularity.
+TDD is a design activity that uses tests as specifications to drive the solution in a outside-in fashion.